Darkle/youtube-play-with-mpv-chrome-extension/README.md

 This is an extension that lets you play youtube videos with [mpv](https://mpv.io/ "mpv homepage").

+### Important

+If you install the [Native Client](#native-client) after you install the Chrome extension, make sure to disable, then re-enable the Chrome extension.

 There are 3 ways to open a video with this extension:

   1. Right-click on a youtube link: